bigtoga/Examples/Azure/Microsoft Build Conference Notes/Build 2020/Day 2 - Notes.md

 Once published in the `ARM Template Private Registry`, you will get a `TEMPLATEID`.
 You can now use the `TEMPLATEID` in Azure CLI/bash/Powershell

+Everything you can do today with Azure Blue prints & ARM Templates you will also be able to do in future with Azure ARM Template Specs

+## Roadmap
+* 2020 H2 Preview - **"Resource Lifecycle Management"** will allow you to define a collection of resources that can be managed as a single unit
+* 2020 H2 Open Source -
+   - Language Revision - simplifying; removing requirement to write json.
+Goal is to be a transparent abstraction of Azure

 ## Questions
 * How to validate ARM templates in any IDE?